 Venerable Thubten Chodron: There’s a difference between violent crime and white-collar crime.
 White-collar crime is carried out over a period of time.
 You don’t just fudge the books one day, you fudge every day, for years.
 The people who are in prison for violent crimes, something got a hold on them, then “Boom!”
 There they were.
 It’s a very different type of activity.
 In a violent crime, there’s a lot of strong emotion, and the strong emotion catches people’s attention, it makes them afraid.
 Whereas when people hear about a business that is dumping toxic waste into a river, it doesn’t produce that powerful, immediate effect the way it does when people hear about murder or rape.

-Andrew: Given that half of the 2 million people in jail or prison in the U.S. are African American, while African Americans make up only 13 percent of the total population nationwide, have you found that many of the inmates who attend your teachings/meditations are African American?
+Andrew: Given that half of the 2 million people in jail or prison in the U.S. are African American, while African Americans make up only 13 percent of the total population nationwide, have you found that many of the incarcerated people who attend your teachings/meditations are African American?

 Venerable Thubten Chodron: It depends a lot on the group, but generally, no. In some prisons a group will be half, or sometimes two-thirds African American, but mostly a group is predominantly white, with a few African Americans.
 Some prisoners have remarked about that to me, saying that they’d like more people of color to come.
 But often the African Americans, if they’re looking for another religion, will look to Islam, where they feel their identity or their roots are.